jmswaney/thesis/source/20_appendix_3.md

 Samples of fixed autopsy tissue were obtained from the Neuropathology Core of the Massachusetts Alzheimer Disease Research Center.
-Tissue was collected and banked in accordance with approval from the local Institutional Review Board.
+Tissue was collected and banked in accordance with appr\label{SWITCH-SupTable1}oval from the local Institutional Review Board.
 All samples studied came from subjects without evidence of neurologic disease on clinical grounds at the time of death and without evidence of significant disease processes upon full neuropathologic examination.